 Although many will say The Wizarding World of Harry Potter is the top place to go, don’t miss the Studio Tour.
 After all, this iconic attraction helped build Universal Studios Hollywood to the way it is today.
 In fact, studio tours were before held even before the park opened on July 15, 1964.
 Even if this will be your first visit, you probably already know some aspects about this famous studio tour.
-In other words, who hasn’t heard about seeing Jaws, King Kong and the Psycho house on the tram tour?
+In other words, who hasn’t heard about seeing Jaws, King Kong and the Bates Motel on the tram tour?
 By all means, this is another attraction where a Universal Express comes in handy.
 You will board a tram consisting of several cars and employees are on board to provide a narrative.
 It takes about 60-90 minutes so you should plan accordingly.

 About The Author